Last Updated on: 8 months by Brandon Ballweg

 It’s really not important what I or anyone else think about using a particular lens; what’s important is that you find a lens or lenses that you feel comfortable using.
 It’s going to be you using the lens; not anyone else.

 The best way to find that out is really just using a few lenses of different focal lengths, putting them through their paces, and finding out with works best for you.
+I also talk about finding what works for you in street photography in my street photography tips article.

 Here are some other focal lengths for street photography that might interest you: